peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  quoted-printable or base64 encoded bodies.</li> <li>If the transfer
-  encoding is absent and the content type is "message/rfc822", bytes with values greater than 127 (called "8-bit bytes" in the rest of this summary) are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".</li> <li>In the following cases, if the transfer encoding is absent, declared as 7bit, or treated as 7bit, 8-bit bytes are still allowed:</li> <li>(a) The preamble and epilogue of multipart messages, which will be ignored.</li> <li>(b) If the charset is declared to be <code>utf-8</code>.</li> <li>(c) If the content type is "text/html" and the charset is declared to be
+  encoding is absent and the content type is "message/rfc822", bytes with values greater than 127 (called "8-bit bytes" in the rest of these remarks) are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".</li> <li>In the following cases, if the transfer encoding is absent, declared as 7bit, or treated as 7bit, 8-bit bytes are still allowed:</li> <li>(a) The preamble and epilogue of multipart messages, which will be ignored.</li> <li>(b) If the charset is declared to be
+  <code>utf-8</code>.</li> <li>(c) If the content type is "text/html" and
-  <code>us-ascii</code>, "windows-1252", "windows-1251", or "iso-8859-*"
+  the charset is declared to be <code>us-ascii</code>, "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).</li>
- (all single byte encodings).</li> <li>(d) In non-MIME message bodies and in text/plain message bodies.
+ <li>(d) In non-MIME message bodies and in text/plain message bodies.
  Any 8-bit bytes are replaced with the substitute character byte (0x1a).</li> <li>If the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U + 0020) not followed by colon, that text and the rest of the text is skipped up to and including a line feed (U + 000A).
-(See also RFC 4155, which describes the so-called "mbox" convention with "From" lines of this kind.)</li> <li>The name
- <code>ascii</code> is treated as a synonym for <code>us-ascii</code>, despite
- being a reserved name under RFC 2046.
-The name <code>cp1252</code> and
- <code>utf8</code> are treated as synonyms for <code>windows-1252</code> and
- <code>utf-8</code>, respectively, even though they are not IANA registered
- aliases.</li> <li>The following deviations involve encoded words under RFC 2047:</li> <li>(a) If a sequence of encoded words decodes to a string with a CTL character (U + 007F, or a character less than U + 0020 and not TAB) after being converted to Unicode, the encoded words are left un-decoded.</li> <li>(b) This implementation can decode encoded words regardless of the character length of the line in which they appear.
+(See also RFC 4155, which describes the so-called "mbox" convention with "From" lines of this kind.)</li> <li>The name <code>ascii</code> is treated as a synonym for <code>us-ascii</code>, despite being a reserved name under RFC 2046.
+The name <code>cp1252</code> and <code>utf8</code> are treated as synonyms for <code>windows-1252</code> and <code>utf-8</code>, respectively, even though they are not IANA registered aliases.</li> <li>The following deviations involve encoded words under RFC 2047:</li> <li>(a) If a sequence of encoded words decodes to a string with a CTL character (U + 007F, or a character less than U + 0020 and not TAB) after being converted to Unicode, the encoded words are left un-decoded.</li>
+ <li>(b) This implementation can decode encoded words regardless of
+ the character length of the line in which they appear.
 This implementation can generate a header field line with one or more encoded words even if that line is more than 76 characters long.
  (This implementation follows the recommendation in RFC 5322 to limit header field lines to no more than 78 characters, where possible.)</li></ul> <p>It would be appreciated if users of this library contact the author if they find other ways in which this implementation deviates from the mail specifications or other applicable specifications.</p> <p>Note that this class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
-4.5.1).</p> <p>Note that this implementation can decode an RFC 2047 encoded word that uses ISO-2022-JP or ISO-2022-JP-2 (encodings that uses code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
+4.5.1).</p> <p>Note that this implementation can decode an RFC 2047 encoded word that uses ISO-2022-JP or ISO-2022-JP-2 (encodings that use code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
   (Each encoded word still starts in "ASCII mode", though.)
 This, however, is not a deviation to RFC 2047 because the relevant rule only concerns bringing the output device back to "ASCII mode" after the decoded text is displayed (see last paragraph of sec.
 6.2) -- since the decoded text is converted to Unicode rather than kept as ISO-2022-JP or ISO-2022-JP-2, this is not applicable since there is no such thing as "ASCII mode" in the Unicode Standard.</p> <p>Note that this library (the MailLib library) has no facilities for sending and receiving email messages, since that's outside this library's scope.</p>

 ## Methods